rmsk2/F256_Mandelbrot/README.md

 # A sidenote about performance

 The F256 version of this program needs for the calculation using the same parameters only 60% of the runtime of the Commander X16 version (measured in the latest version of the emulator).
-As the F256 runs at 6.29 MHz and the X16 at 8 Mhz this speedup can be clearly attributed to the F256 math coprocessor.
+As the F256 runs at 6.29 MHz and the X16 at 8 MHz this speedup can be clearly attributed to the F256 math coprocessor.